-There are some other notable exceptions.
+There are two other notable exceptions.
 First, the Secretary of Labor can exempt employers with fifty or fewer employees from school closure leave if the viability of business can be compromised.
 Second, employers or the DOL can exempt health providers and emergency responders.
-On April 1, 2020, the DOL issued new guidance exempting employers with fewer than 50 employees from providing the 12 weeks of leave that FFCRA requires for workers whose children are at home due to COVID-related school or childcare closures.